SpectoLabs/hoverfly/docs/pages/tutorials/tutorials.rst

 In these examples, we will use the hoverctl (CLI tool for Hoverfly) to interact with Hoverfly.

-Hoverfly can also be controlled via its REST API, or via native language bindings (LINK).
+Hoverfly can also be controlled via its REST API, or via :ref:`bindings`.

 .. toctree::
     :maxdepth: 3